childoftherion/OFAP/README.md

 ## Overview

-This repository contains ballot measure proposals and state budget analysis for establishing a **state-funded EBT-style food assistance program** in Oregon.
-The project addresses the critical food security crisis affecting hundreds of thousands of Oregonians who have lost federal SNAP benefits due to government shutdown.
+This repository contains ballot measure proposals and state budget analysis for establishing a **state-funded universal food assistance program** in Oregon using OFAP cards (restricted payment cards).
+OFAP cards can only be used to purchase authorized food items for home consumption, including staples, raw ingredients, seeds, and food-bearing plants.
+The program provides universal eligibility for all United States citizens who are natural persons and full-time Oregon residents, regardless of income.
+The project addresses the critical food security crisis and ensures all Oregon citizens have access to adequate food.

 ## The Crisis